davmre/arjunravinarayan.github.com/_posts/2015-3-27-gaussian_quotient.md

 to get the "message" that would have transformed the latter into the former.
 It turns out the result is `\[\frac{N(x; a, A)}{N(x; b, B)} = \beta \cdot N(x; d, D)\\ D = \left(A^{-1} - B^{-1}\right)^{-1}\\ d = D\left(A^{-1}a - B^{-1}b\right)\\ \beta = \frac{|B|}{|B-A|}\frac{1}{N(a; b, B-A)}.\]`
-Note that the form of the message---the mean and covariance `$(d, D)$`---is the same as you would have gotten by plugging in a *negative* covariance matrix `$-B$` to the product formula above.
-This follows directly from the standard exponential identity `$1/e^x = e^{-x}$`.
-A Gaussian with negative-definite covariance is kind of a weird
+Note that the form of the message---the mean and covariance `$(d, D)$`---is the same as you would have gotten by plugging in the negated covariance `$-B$` to the product formula above.
+This follows directly from the standard identity `$1/e^x = e^{-x}$`.
+A Gaussian with negative-definite covariance matrix is kind of a weird
-beast: it's essentially a bell curve opening upwards instead of downward, so it can't be normalized and is not a valid probability density, but we can treat it as a formal object that "cancels out" a certain amount of observation.
+beast: the bell curve opens upwards instead of downwards, so it can't be normalized and is not a valid probability density, but we can treat it as a formal object that "cancels out" a certain amount of observation.
 If I have a Gaussian belief about some quantity, and then observe that quantity with negative-variance Gaussian noise, I am